april-r-valdez/-recipe-app/README.md

 ## Our Vision

-- We are building a recipe generating application so that food enthusiasts can conveniently browse recipes based on the ingredients they currently have in stock.
+- We are building a recipe generating application so food enthusiasts can conveniently browse recipes based on the ingredients they currently have in stock.

 ## Technologies Used

 - React.js
-- Python
+- HTML
 - Firebase
 - GitKraken